-Nunberg: 'I'm not going to get sent to prison'
+Sam Nunberg: 'I'm not going to get sent to prison'

 Nunberg said he tried to call his lawyer and did not get a call back.

+Burnett mentioned speculation about Nunberg's mental state from a Trump ally, who said Nunberg was either drunk or off his medication, and Nunberg dismissed criticism from Trump's orbit.

+"I really could care less what the Trump White House has to say about me," Nunberg said.

-Near the end of the wide-ranging interview, Burnett referenced speculation about Nunberg's mental state and said she noticed the smell of alcohol on his breath.
-Nunberg denied he had anything to drink.
+Near the end of the wide-ranging interview, Burnett again referenced speculation about Nunberg's mental state and said she noticed the smell of alcohol on his breath.
+Nunberg denied he had had anything to drink.

 "My answer is no, I have not," Nunberg said.